-The same contrast is observable in the field of renewable water resources.
-In principle, France supports a water policy and has set up water agencies to monitor the use and protection of its water resources.
+In the field of renewable water resources, France has long experience dating to the 1960s, and has set up water agencies to monitor the use and protection of its resources.
 However, the objectives set out in the Ecophyto plan (2009) to enhance water quality have not been met by 2015.
 French authorities have been unable to resist the agriculture lobby, which is the largest consumer of water.
 The use of pesticides has increased by 29% (2008 - 2014).
-The attitude of the government is split between a desire to reduce pesticides and pressure from farmers who refuse to reduce their use.
+The attitude of the government is split between a desire to reduce pesticides and a need to respond to pressure from farmers, who are reluctant to abandon pesticides before substitutes become available.